 Many of us struggle with our mobility in one way or another, whether that be simply moving around the house or needing some support on longer walks with family and friends.
-Using walking equipment to combat these mobility issues has a multitude of advantages including support with stability, balance and weight distribution resulting in less falls and accidents.
+Using walking equipment to combat these mobility issues has a multitude of advantages including support with stability, balance, and weight distribution, resulting in less falls and accidents.
+As a result, they can help to support your independence.

 You will also need to consider your living space and make adjustments depending on the equipment.

-Most importantly, ensure that you feel safe and comfortable using the equipment that you choose.
-Your doctor/physiotherapist will be able to advise you on the best option for you.
+Most importantly, make sure that you feel safe and comfortable using the equipment that you choose.
+Your doctor or physiotherapist will be able to advise you on the best option for you.
 We have summed up the most popular choices below:

 Walking Sticks